Tanz0rz/haxe-fmod/docs/guides/components.md

 === "Kha"

     The instance follows a body's midpoint.
-The emitter derives the velocity from the movement between frames.
-A one-frame jump larger than `teleportDistance` (default 500 units) counts as a cut.
-The emitter then pushes zero velocity for that frame and prevents a doppler spike.
+Frame-to-frame movement gives the emitter its velocity. `teleportDistance` (default 500 units) sets the cut threshold, and a bigger one-frame jump counts as a cut.
+The emitter reports zero velocity for that frame, so no doppler spike reaches the sound.

     ```haxe
     import haxefmod.kha.FmodKhaEmitter;